narkisr/narkisr.com/resources/templates/md/posts/17-01-2018-dependencies.md

 ### Where can we find them?

-* In External libraries our code depend upon.
+* In external libraries our code depends upon.
 * Services that our systems use (Databases, external API's etc..).
 * Operating system, packages its running, its kernel version etc..
 * The hardware we deploy on, the network setup.